Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

     tooltipVideoLoadingContent?: string;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "ChatAdapter" is marked as @public, but its signature references "FileUploadAdapter" which is marked as @beta
+//
 // @public
 export type ChatAdapter = ChatAdapterThreadManagement & AdapterState<ChatAdapterState> & Disposable & ChatAdapterSubscribers & {
     [property in keyof FileUploadAdapter]: FileUploadAdapter[property];